-For appliances containing flammable refrigerants, refrigerants purging shall be achieved by breaking the vacuum in the system with oxygen-free nitrogen and continuing to fill until the working pressure is achieved, then venting to atmosphere, and finally pulling down to a vacuum (optional for A2L).
-This process shall be repeated until no refrigerant is within the system (optional for A2L).
+For appliances containing flammable refrigerants, refrigerants purging shall be achieved by breaking the vacuum in the system with oxygen-free nitrogen and continuing to fill until the working pressure is achieved, then venting to atmosphere, and finally pulling down to a vacuum.
+This process shall be repeated until no refrigerant is within the system.
 When the final oxygen-free nitrogen charge is used, the system shall be vented down to atmospheric pressure to enable work to take place.